Refine Population Access

 Member filters

-Member filters give users access to a population based on the values of one or more properties in the Employee data.
+Member filters give users access to a population based on the values of one or more dimensions in the Employee data.

 For example: